At the University of Redlands, students can pursue their passions and potential.

 Support for international students

 The Office of International Students and Scholars (OISS) is dedicated to the success of international students at the University of Redlands.
-Their services include a week-long international orientation, assistance with cross-cultural adjustment and visa issues, airport pick up, and programming throughout the year.
+Its services include a week-long international orientation, assistance with cross-cultural adjustment and visa issues, airport pick up, and programming throughout the year.

 Size of Campus: 160-acre residential campus